 Her most recent television movie was completed in 2019, marking a temporary pause in her on-screen appearances.
 However, beyond these projects, Harnois seems to deliberately maintain an exceptionally private life, shielding herself from the prying eyes of the media and allowing her personal world to flourish far away from the spotlight.

 Sometimes, when you have a show that is so dark and serious, it's nice to add some levity to the mix.
 Greg Sanders, played by Eric Szmanda, was a great source of comic relief in a show built around murder and drama.
 Greg began as a recurring character, but by season three was a part of the main cast as a technician on the homicide investigation crew.

 Greg was characterized by his deadpan humor but often irritated his superior, Gil Grissom.
 He started the show as a trainee but worked his way into being one of the better investigators on the team.

 Eric Szmanda – Now

 "CSI" has been the biggest project that Eric Szmanda has taken on so far in his somewhat spotty career.
-He has appeared in various television programs but remained relatively unknown as an actor.
-Since the show ended, he has had only two non-CSI related projects that he has acted in.
+He has appeared in various television programs.
+But, truth be told, he remained relatively unknown as an actor.
+Since the show ended, he has had only two non-CSI-related projects that he has acted in.

 Szmanda joined co-star Jorja Fox in a benefit to raise money for saving animals around the world from animal cruelty, and he also traveled to Thailand to speak with Burmese refugees.
 Hopefully, his acting career will bloom again after his crime-drama film, "Adverse" is released in 2020.